 South Esk, New Brunswick (1911 census)

 South Esk was a census subdivision in New Brunswick, recorded in the 1911 Census of Canada with a population of 1,304.
+The community is grounded to Wikidata Q3365932.
 The administrative centroid was at approximately 46.989°N, 66.428°W.

 Population